-7.1 In accordance with the school's Safeguarding Policy, if any member of staff or a visitor to the school has concerns about a student, they raise this with the DSL.

-7.2 Parents will be contacted to discuss the issue and investigate where there are any mitigating home circumstances, unless doing so would put the student at further risk of harm.
+- 7.1 In accordance with the School's Safeguarding Policy, if any member of staff or a visitor to the School has concerns about a student, they raise this with the DSL.
+We / you may contact the police (if it is an emergency please dial 999 or a non-emergency dial 101). - 7.2 Parents will be contacted to discuss the issue and investigate where there are any mitigating home circumstances, unless doing so would put the student at further risk of harm.
 A decision will be made at this meeting to determine whether a referral should be made to the Channel programme.

-7.3In most cases, the DSL will refer case to the Channel programme where there is a radicalisation concern, as appropriate.

-7.4 Staff members may make referrals to the Channel programme if they deem it necessary - the DSL will be notified in all cases and will support staff members who do so.

-7.5 Staff members will be informed that they may be asked to attend a Channel panel to discuss the student who has been referred to determine whether support is required.

-7.6 The LA's Channel panel will decide which support, if any, is required and arrange for this support to be implemented.

-7.7 The DSL will follow up any referrals and the student will be monitored for a period of time to determine whether there have been any changes in behaviour.
-Parents will be consulted during this period, unless doing so would put the student at further risk of harm.

-7.8 If any concerns are raised, the DSL will contact the Channel programme to discuss further steps.

-7.9 The DSL will record and retain all incidents for school records in accordance with the Data Protection Act 2018 and the GDPR, as outlined in the Data Protection Policy.
+- 7.3 In most cases, the DSL will refer case to the Channel programme where there is a radicalisation concern, as appropriate. - 7.4 Staff members may make referrals to the Channel programme if they deem it necessary; the DSL will be notified in all cases and will support staff members who do so. - 7.5 Staff members will be informed that they may be asked to attend a Channel panel to discuss the student who has been referred to determine whether support is required. - 7.6 The LA's Channel panel will decide which support, if any, is required and arrange for this support to be implemented. - 7.7 The DSL will follow up any referrals and the student will be monitored for a period of time to determine whether there have been any changes in behaviour.
+Parents will be consulted during this period, unless doing so would put the student at further risk of harm. - 7.8 If any concerns are raised, the DSL will contact the Channel programme to discuss further steps. - 7.9 The DSL will record and retain all incidents for school records in accordance with the Data Protection Act 2018 and the GDPR, as outlined in the Data Protection Policy.